INFOKOM-KI/axios-compromise-scanners/README.md

 If issues are found:
 1. Isolate the affected host from the network
 2. Remove malicious packages: `npm uninstall plain-crypto-js`
+3. Re-install axios to safe version (1.13.2 or 1.14.0)
-3. Delete suspicious files and persistence mechanisms
+4. Delete suspicious files and persistence mechanisms
-4. Rotate all credentials (API keys, SSH keys, tokens)
+5. Rotate all credentials (API keys, SSH keys, tokens, environment secrets)
-5. Review audit logs for lateral movement
+6. Review audit logs for lateral movement

 ## Author